spine-generic/spine-generic/docs/analysis_pipeline.rst

 manually-corrected label is saved under the ``derivatives/labels/`` folder at the root of ``<PATH_DATA>``, according to the BIDS convention.
 The manually-corrected label files have the suffix ``-manual``.

+Your name will be asked at the beginning, and will be recorded in the .json files that accompany the corrected labels.

+A QC report of all the manual correction will be created locally and archived as a zip file.
+To update the database with the manual corrections (using git), create a pull request and upload the QC report directly in the pull request so the admin team can easily review the proposed changes.
+If the team accepts the pull request, a new release of the dataset will be created and the zipped QC report will be uploaded as a release object.

 .. note::

    In case processing is ran on a remote cluster, it it convenient to generate a package of the files that need